43 Guai4 夬

 The 5th line

-Text: Purslane is Guai and Guai (i.e. very tough to get rid of, in need of extra effort); (the subject ought) to act moderately, (which will result in) no calamity (or fault).
+Purslane is Guai and Guai (very tough to get rid of, in need of extra effort); to act in the middle (i.e. moderately) will result in no calamity (or fault).

 One is wrestling with the villain; by acting moderately one can be free from calamity or fault.